-Mutually exclusive conditions refers to a set of conditions where no more than one of those conditions can be true at the same time.
+Mutually exclusive conditions refers to a set of conditions where no more than one of true at the same time.

+those conditions can be

 When we have a set of mutually exclusive conditions, as in the Guess example given above, following the standard layout of indenting within an if statement results in the layout shown below:

 '''

 if diff > 2

 Print("Your guess is too low")

 else

 if diff > 0

 Print("Your guess is slightly too low")

 else

 if diff = 0

 Print("Correct")

 else

 if diff >= -2

 Print("Your guess is slightly too high")

-else

 Print("Your guess is too high")

 endif

 endif

 endi f

 endif

 '''

-In a situation that included even more options, the indentation can be so extreme that we may reach the right-hand side of the screen!
-To solve this problem one possible option re-arrange the layout of nested if statements to be
+In a situation that included even more options, the indentation can be so extreme that you may reach the right-hand side of the screen!
+To solve this problem we often rearrange the layout of nested if statements to be

 '''

 if diff > 2

 Print("Your guess is too low")

-else

-if diff > 0
+else if diff > 0

 Print("Your guess is slightly too low")

-else

-if diff = 0
+else if diff = 0

 Print("Correct")

-else

-if diff >= -2
+else if diff >= -2

 Print("Your guess is slightly too high")

 else

 Print("Your guess is too high")

-endif

-endif

-endif

-endif
+endif endif endif endif

 '''

-As we can see, each option is given the same indention as the last.
+As we can see, each option is given the same indention as the last, and the closing set of endif keywords placed on a single line.
 This gives a much neater layout which is still easy to follow.